jpconstantineau/BlueMicro_BLE/documentation/docs/flashing_firmware.md

+---
+id: flash
-# Flashing BlueMicro_BLE to your keyboard
+title: Flashing Firmware to your keyboard
+slug: /flash
+---

 # Preparing your build and flashing environment